Research Facility Commissioning

-The University of Michigan (U-M) requires that all newly assigned research space receive a commissioning visit by EHS.
+The University of Michigan (U-M) requires that all newly assigned research spaces receive a commissioning visit by EHS.
 The purpose of a consulting visit is to foster a strong safety partnership with staff in order to protect individuals and the facility and to help ensure regulatory compliance.
 EHS will consult with the research team about the following safety topics:

 - Potential hazards